Guide to decide what type of camera is the one that best suits your needs, budget, and type of photography or video.

 - There are perfect compacts that offer more than decent image quality, that allow manual control of the parameters, that have a zoom that gives us some flexibility to frame what we are interested in.
 What do we give up?
 These small sensor cameras will not provide us with the best image quality; for example, inside buildings, when there is not much light in the scene at night, it may also be difficult for you to focus in some difficult situations.

 - A high-end compact if we want to improve image quality when lighting conditions are not so good.

-- A good option is the compact (bridge) super zoom: These cameras do not fit in a pocket, they have a size and weight comparable to SLRs or even higher in some models, but they have the advantage that they give us a huge zoom range, with normally quite good optics.
-What do we give up ?: They are not light or fit in the pocket and we will have similar limitations to those of pocket compacts in terms of image quality in low light situations.
+- A good option is the compact (bridge) super zoom: These cameras do not fit in a pocket, they have a size and weight comparable to SLRs or even higher in some models, but they have the advantage that they give us a huge zoom range, normally quite good optics.
+What do we give up ?: They are not light or fit in the pocket, and we will have similar limitations to those of pocket compacts in terms of image quality in low light situations.

 If we want more image quality than a compact or super zoom can give us:

 - The EVIL cameras/mirrorless: These cameras can be the right choice, a whole system like Micro 4/3 Olympus and Panasonic, which offers the best value – size – weight, including cameras and lenses.
 We can carry the camera and a couple of lenses in a tiny bag or backpack.

 And you don’t have to throw the SLR in the trash:

 - For this type of leisure/tourism trip, if we carry an SLR, it may be more than enough to go out with the kit lens (18-55mm) to be lighter and more comfortable.
 We will have a small zoom range, but it will correctly solve 95% of situations.
 Or we can take an off-road lens: we sacrifice some sharpness and aperture, but we move with a small team, and we have more margin when it comes to framing.
 Recommended travel lenses for Canon SLRs.
 Recommended travel lenses for Nikon SLRs.